Erik Demaine's Folding and Unfolding:

 The Fold-and-Cut Problem

-Take a piece of paper, fold it into any flat origami, and make one complete straight cut (i.e., a cut along a line).
-Now unfold the pieces, and see what you get.
 Are all shapes possible?
 Refering back to the original sheet of paper, what patterns of cuts can be achieved by this process?

 The first published reference to folding and cutting of which we are aware is a Japanese book, Wakoku Chiyekurabe (Mathematical Contests), by Kan Chu Sen, published in 1721.
 This book contains a variety of problems for testing mathematical intelligence.
 One of the problems asks to fold a rectangular piece of paper flat and make one complete straight cut, so as to make a typical Japanese crest called sangaibisi, which translates to “three folded rhombics”.
 The author gives a solution consisting of a sequence of simple folds, each of which folds along a line.
 Scanned images of the relevant pages in the book are available.

 Another early reference to folding and cutting is a July 1873 article “National Standards and Emblems” in Harper's New Monthly Magazine, volume 47, number 278.
 This article tells the story about Betsy Ross and her relation to the American flag.
 It claims that in 1777, George Washington and a committee of the Congress showed Betsy Ross plans for a flag with thirteen six-pointed stars, and asked whether she could make such a flag.
 She said that she would be willing to try, but suggested that the stars should have five points.
 To support her argument, she showed how easily such a star could be made, by folding a sheet of paper and making one cut with scissors.
 The committee decided to accept her changes, and George Washington made a new drawing, which Betsy Ross followed to make the first American flag.
+One method for folding and cutting a five-pointed star is described on ushistory.org's Betsy Ross page.
+The truth of this story is unclear, but it still makes for an early reference.

-Another magician, Gerald Loe, studied the fold-and-cut idea in some detail; his 1955 book Paper Capers (Magic, Inc., Chicago) describes how to cut out arrangements of various geometric objects, such as a circular chain of stars.
+Another magician, Gerald Loe, studied the fold-and-cut idea in some detail.
+His 1955 book Paper Capers (Magic, Inc., Chicago) describes how to cut out arrangements of various geometric objects, such as a circular chain of stars.

 Martin Gardner wrote about the fold-and-cut problem in his famous series in Scientific American (“Paper cutting”, chapter 5 of New Mathematical Diversions (Revised Edition), Mathematical Association of America, Washington, D.C., 1995.).
 Gardner was particularly impressed with Loe's ability to cut out any desired letter of the alphabet.
 He was also the first to state cutting out complex polygons as an open problem.
 What are the limits of this fold-and-cut process?
 What polygonal shapes can be cut out?